 7. Take full advantage of the essay

-The personal statement, along with any supplemental essays, allows you to showcase who you are.
+The personal essay allows you to showcase who you are.
 The five Common Application prompts leave the range of topics wide open.
 The word count is small, so narrow your scope and aim for the heart of the story you want to tell.

 6. Don’t oversell yourself